Data this, data that… Big data, new data… Data says, data does..

 Commercial Tenant Data

-Tenant data, such as current and past tenants, is a form of commercial real estate data that is particularly useful to leasing brokers.
+Tenant data, such as current and past tenants, is particularly useful to leasing brokers.

 Similarly, that leasing broker may want to contact the building owner and offer to help find them tenants for their property – either now or in the future.